 Children’s Cancer Institute has become the first Australian medical research institute to commit to the Technician Commitment, ensuring the equity, strength and longevity of a workforce that is critical to achieving their vision of curing every child of cancer.

-The Technician Commitment is an internationally recognised program that aims to improve the standing of Technicians amongst the international scientific community.
+The Technician Commitment is an internationally recognised initiative that aims to improve the standing of technicians amongst the international scientific community.
 Since its inception in 2017, it has helped pave the way for ongoing career sustainability of those that play key support roles and enable academic scientists to achieve traditional measures of academic success, such as papers, grants, talks, supervision etc.

 Technology and innovation platforms within medical research are rapidly evolving and require professionals with specialised skill sets and knowledge to manage them effectively.
 But these careers don’t align with traditional academic pathways and historically, there has been a shortage of frameworks to support them, resulting in challenges around gaining recognition, visibility and career progression.